Formation of Extremely Low-mass White Dwarfs Binaries: ELM formation through magnetic braking

 \subsection{Description of the Simulations}

-Binaries are evolved using the ``binary\_donor\_only" option in MESA version 8845, which evolves the structure of the donor star and orbit in time, but treats the accretor as a point mass.
-Mass transfer is assumed to be fully non-conservative (MESA parameter ${\rm mass\_transfer\_beta}=1$), so $M_{\rm a,i}$ is a constant in time and mass loss from the binary is assumed to take place in a fast wind from the accretor.
-The physical basis for this assumption is that accretion disk winds may limit the mass that falls onto the accretor, and nova explosions may remove the accreted mass.
+Binaries are evolved using the ``binary\_donor\_only" option in the Modules for Experiments in Stellar Astrophysics code (MESA, version 8845; \citealt{2011ApJS..192....3P,2013ApJS..208....4P,2015ApJS..220...15P}), which evolves the structure of the donor star and orbit in time, but treats the accretor as a point mass.
+Mass transfer is assumed to be fully non-conservative (MESA parameter ${\rm mass\_transfer\_beta}=1$), so the accretor mass $M_{\rm a,i}$ is a constant in time and mass-loss from the binary is assumed to take place in a fast wind from the accretor.
+The physical basis for this assumption is that accretion disk winds may limit the mass that falls on to the accretor, and nova explosions may remove the accreted mass.